xriss/require.sh/readme.md

 REQUIRE.SH
 ==========

-It makes sense to clean this up and split it off into it's own repo as I keep having to do it.

-This is intended to be developed by watching it break and then fixing it.

-Which means if it breaks for you then you get to fix it :)

-Probably that just means changing the dictionaries at the top of the require.sh script to fix a package name.
+This bash script attempts to install packages, probably for a command, in a generic way across multiple package managers.

-By default we just assume that the package name is the same as the command eg:
+By default we just assume that the package name is the same as the command

 	require git

-Will check if the git command exists and if not will install the a package named git using whatever package manager we can find.
+Will check if the git command exists and if not will install a package named git using whatever package manager we can find.

-If however you give a fullpath, eg: something beginning with /
+If however you give a fullpath, something beginning with /

 	require /usr/include/libudev.h